 (3) Side setback at corner.
-The minimum side setback for any structures on a lot located on a corner shall be the same as the front setback on the side closest to the adjacent street. ~~2 acre lots: 100 feet.~~
+The minimum side setback for any structures on a lot located on a corner shall be the same as the front setback on the side closest to the adjacent street.

 (4) Rear setback.
-The minimum rear setback for any structures ~~on the lot located on a corner lot~~ shall be 50 feet from the closest point of the rear property line.
+The minimum rear setback for any structures shall be 50 feet from the closest point of the rear property line.